-When I visited the Kundiawa Provincial Hospital in Papua New Guinea in 2017, I did not find any books or scientific journals.
+I did not find any books or scientific journals when I visited the Kundiawa Provincial Hospital in Papua New Guinea in 2017.
 Therefore, I decided to create an Electronic Medical Library.

-In Papua New Guinea electrical power shuts down, therefore, the internet is not always available.
-The internet speed is slow, it costs about 50 times more than in Switzerland, and there is no flat rate available.
+In Papua New Guinea electrical power shutdown do happen.
+The internet is not always available.
+To google search is slow.
+It costs about 50 times more than in Switzerland.
+No flat rate is available.

 Electronic Medical Library

-Rather than donating books I created and installed my Electronic Medical Library on 20 stationary notebooks with one notebook configured as a server.
-I last updated the EML in Kundiawa in March, 2020.
+Rather than donating books I created and installed my Electronic Medical Library on 20 stationary notebooks.
+I configured an additional notebook as server.
+The EML in Kundiawa was last updated in March, 2020.
 By now, the content of the Electronic Medical Library has more than doubled.
-It is to the best of my knowledge the largest offline collection of medical information, including books, teaching videos, ultrasound videos, current best practice guidelines, presentations, and personal Standard Operating Procedures.
-It all can be put on a 2.5” external USB 3.0 drive.
+It is to the best of my knowledge the largest portable offline collection of medical information.
+Over 5’200 books, teaching videos, ultrasound videos, current best practice guidelines, presentations, and personal Standard Operating Procedures are on a 2.5” external USB 3.0 drive.

 Summaries and publications

-So far, I added over 31’000 summaries of publications.
+So far, I added besides books, videos, and other content over 37’000 summaries of publications.
 Each week I add between 200 and 300 new summaries.
-You can download the newest ones for free from this site, check the Document Library.
+You can download the newest ones for free from this site, check the Public Electronic Medical Library page.

-You may obtain the entire current EML with the DocFetcher index as a 256 Bit AES encrypted file with a public and a private part and additional software on a 4TB external USB 3.0 drive which can be used with a Windows or Mac PC, Laptop, or Notebook.
-The costs are depending on your location; if it is not possible to ship an external 2.5” USB drive to your location I can organize a download for you.
-If you are interested: Please ask for a quote.
+You may obtain the entire current EML with the DocFetcher index as a 256 Bit AES encrypted file with a public and a private key and the necessary additional software on a 4TB external 2.5″ USB 3.0 drive.
+The EML can be used with a Windows or Mac PC, Laptop, or Notebook.
+The shipping costs are depending on your location.
+It might not be possible to ship an external 2.5” USB drive to you.
+In that case I can organize a download for you.
+Please ask for a quote.

 Peter Schmid, MD, PhD, FACS, General and Vascular Surgeon, 1073 Savigny, Switzerland